RaspberryPiFoundation/weather-station-www/README.md

   A page should load showing various graphs.
 Note that wind direction is not shown.
   The site will not work in Midori on the Raspberry Pi but it will work in [Epiphany](http://www.raspberrypi.org/web-browser-released/).

+  You can drag the graph left or right with the left mouse button or zoom in and out with the mouse wheel.